-As of August 2018, the State Water Board Division of Financial Assistance moved forward with processing Lukins Brothers Water Company application to install granular activated carbon (GAC) treatment to restore 750 gpm of lost water supply.
+As of August 2018, the State Water Board Division of Financial Assistance moved forward with processing Lukins Brothers Water Company application to install granular activated carbon (GAC) treatment to restore 750gpm of lost water supply.

 The State Water Board Division of Drinking Water requested South Lake Tahoe water suppliers develop an Emergency Response Plan to address the possible use of impaired sources for emergency response.
 A multi-agency Emergency Response Plan was identified as a priority by the water suppliers to ensure the continued availability of potable water.
-The water suppliers are applying for a planning grant through the Division of Financial Assistance to develop this plan.
-The Division of Drinking Water will help fast track the application.

 Lahontan received SB445 funding to start a groundwater contaminant investigation (spring 2019) which would involve: regional plume delineation; installation of sentinel wells to monitor contaminant movement; and contaminant source area identification.

 Lahontan staff and the water suppliers plan to meet monthly to identify next steps and secure additional funds to address the PCE groundwater contamination.
-Lahontan plans to work with the water suppliers to host quarterly public meetings to keep the public up to date on the PCE groundwater contamination clean-up process.

-Uranium Detection in Tahoe Keys Wells
+Lahontan plans to work with the water suppliers to host quarterly public meetings to keep the public up to date on the PCE groundwater Uranium Detection in Tahoe Keys Wells - alternatives explored through challenges with our water supply and infrastructure, we want to provide you with an important update on recent developments and future initiatives at Tahoe Keys Water Company